rilldata/rill/docs/docs/tutorials/rill_advanced_features/canvas_dashboards/vega-lite.md

 3. `vega_lite`: - where you will define the Vega Lite components and chart information

-## Let's create a few custom charts for our custom dashboard
+## Let's create a few custom charts for our Canvas dashboard

-Let's start by creating a chart for our custom dashboard.
+Let's start by creating a chart for our Canvas dashboard.

 ![project-view](/img/tutorials/301/add-custom-dashboard.png)